ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 We recommend saving the `htcondor_submit` and `htcondor_output` folders within the same `exp_folder_path` directory where the `data` folder is located (see section [Folder Structure](#folder-structure)).

+To read more general documentation about HTCondor, refer to the [HTCondor documentation](HTCondor.md).
 #### Monitoring Dask Workers (HTCondor + GPU)

 If this is your first time using Dask on the PIC server, you must manually launch an empty Dask cluster via the Jupyter